Services for people with sensory impairment

 For more information about the support Deaf Action can give you or to make a referral, please contact:

 People are considered deafblind if they 'have a severe degree of combined visual and auditory impairment resulting in problems of communication, information and mobility' (Breaking Through Report 1989).

-We have an agreement with Deafblind Scotland to provide a guide communicator service.
-This service can be used to allow deafblind people to participate in local activities, go to college, or visit a friend.
+We have an agreement with Deafblind Scotland to provide a Guide Communicator Service.
+This service can be used to so deafblind people can to join in local activities, go to college, or visit a friend.